NidhiSalian/Hand-Gesture-Recognition/README.md

 1. __hand_to_mouse.py__

    Control your cursor with your hands!
-This program uses haar cascades trained for fist/palm detection from a video feed(in this case, my webcam), and maps it to the mouse controller (move/click respectively).
+This neat little program uses OpenCV haar cascades trained for fist/palm detection from a video feed(in this case, my webcam), and maps it to the mouse controller (move/click respectively).

    Package Used : PyAutoGUI(v0.9.48), imutils(v0.5.3), opencv-contrib-python(v4.1.0.25), numpy(1.17.4)